 Why Visit Bodrum Turkey?

-It’s fringed with a crystal clear stretch of the Aegean, and is only 20 minutes to the nearest Greek Island of Kos.
+The Bodrum Peninsula has a distinctly European feel.
+It’s fringed with a crystal clear stretch of the Aegean Sea, and is only 20 minutes to the nearest Greek Island of Kos.
 To me, the Bodum Peninsula is a multi-dimensional gem; you just have to venture below the surface to discover it.

-Sure Gumbet caters to the 18-30 party crowd; Turkbuku has been touted in the NY Times as Turkey’s San Tropez and attracts the glitterati from Istanbul and various European cities.
+Sure the Gumbet area caters to the 18-30 party crowd; but just a short drive North to Turkbuku and you’ll discover a place that has been touted in the NY Times as “Turkey’s San Tropez” and attracts the glitterati from Istanbul and various European cities.

-In the tourist hubs, there are also plenty of eating, shopping and entertainment options.
-But, during my trips, I like to step off the well-trodden path; explore the back streets; and immerse myself in daily interactions and activities with the locals.
+In the tourist hubs, there are also plenty of eating, shopping, and entertainment options.
+But, during my trips, I like to step off the well-trodden path; explore the back streets, and immerse myself in daily interactions and activities with the locals.

-Things to See and Do in Bodrum
+17 Top Things to Do in Bodrum

-Kick start your stay by adjusting your mindset, and easing yourself into Bodrum’s pace of life.
+Now you know a little bit about how to get around the sites, it’s time to take a look at the best Bodrum attractions!
+Kickstart your stay by adjusting your mindset, and easing yourself into Bodrum’s pace of life.

-Day Boat Trip on the Bodrum Peninsula
+1. Full Day Boat Trip on the Bodrum Peninsula

 Avoid the cheap trips touted by the Travel Agents where you could be squashed on a party boat for 70, and served a mediocre lunch.
 Instead, head down to your local boat harbour (before 10am or after 6pm) and find one of the smaller, independently run boats.